ODIN Intelligence: Company history

 Erik McCauley is the founder and CEO.

-After the company's private databases were discovered exposed in early January 2023, TechCrunch noted three database archives, totaling approximately 16 gigabytes were released and confirmed by Distributed Denial of Secrets.
+After the company's private databases were exposed in early January 2023, TechCrunch reported about three leaked databases totaling approximately 16 gigabytes that were published and verified by Distributed Denial of Secrets.
 AWS GovCloud private keys were published as well.
 The data included tactical plans for police raids, police reports, a forensic extraction report, AFR Engine data, and audio from raids, dating from 2011 to December 2022.
-The company's website was defaced in January 2023 in response to McCauley's denial of the exposure.

-The company acknowledged the data breach to the California Attorney General's Office.

-The company's website was defaced in January 2023 in response to McCauley's denial of the data breach.
+On January 15, the company's website was defaced in January 2023 in response to McCauley's dismissing of the data breach.
 The website was taken down on January 19 and remains offline as of January 22.
-The company also removed its Apple and Android apps.
+On January 17, the company acknowledged the data breach to the California Attorney General's Office.
+The company also removed Apple and Android apps.

-The company's website stated their products were Criminal Justice Information Services-compliant, which was also documented to at least one customer; WIRED stated it was clearly not compliant.
+The company's website stated their products were Criminal Justice Information Services–compliant, which was also documented to at least one customer; Wired stated it was clearly not compliant.